Your Ad Here

 updated:

-Apron The portion of a transfer bridge that actually connected to the carfloat and was hinged to allow for vertical movement of the transfer bridge and / or carfloat.
+Apron The portion of a seperate or contained apron transfer bridge that actually connected to the carfloat and was hinged to allow for vertical movement of the transfer bridge and / or carfloat.
+Pontoon type float bridges did not have aprons.

-A bridge plate was used to connect the open doors of boxcars located adjacent to on another to facilitate loading or unloading and in conjunction with a loading dock or freight house.
+A bridge plate was used to connect the open doors of boxcars located adjacent to a platform or another boxcar to facilitate loading or unloading, and in conjunction with a loading dock, freight house or station / platform carfloat.

-The bridge plates (yellow) allowed employees to access the left most boxcar (in red) by using the boxcars between the freight house and red boxcar as bridges themselves.
+The bridge plates (shown in yellow in the diagram below right) allowed employees to access the left most boxcar (in red) by using the white, light gray & dark gray boxcars between the freight house and red boxcar as bridges themselves.
 The white boxcar would unloaded first, with the light gray boxcar being unloaded next.
 Once a pathway was clear through the white boxcar, both the white and light gray boxcars could be unloaded simultaneously.

 Once a pathway was clear to and through the dark gray boxcar, the red boxcar could be accessed for loading / unloading.
 This method would be applied to the other boxcars stationed on the freight house tracks, so more than four boxcars could be unloaded simultaneously.